madebits/madebits.github.io/blog/2016/2016-10-29-Python-Conference-Munich.md

 I attended a workshop on *Python for Mathematics, Science and Engineering* and the trainer was a really nice guy.
 I had a chance to speak with him during the lunch.
 He keeps similar workshops in similar Python events.
 If you have the possibility to go there, I would recommend it.
 The notebooks are on [GitHub](https://github.com/caichinger/slides), but having the possibility to pair with similar interested people, helping each other adds extra value that you cannot get at home alone.

 The conference was at LMU Institute of Computer Science, and the the food was fully ok and more that enough for everyone.
 With kind support from ProSieben, we had a really nice coffee team there.
 I could not drink enough of the cappuccino they instantly made, but still slept well, maybe I was too tired.
-The Internet at LMU was tricky to setup in Ubuntu, but I managed to get it work without running the script the offered.
+Internet access at LMU was tricky to setup in Ubuntu, but I managed to get it work without running the script the offered.
 I am not a fun of ready made scripts.

 Several companies were represented and JetBrains was giving free PyCharm licenses.
 I only got a nice yo-yo from them, my son is going to like.
 In overall, the conference was a nice place, with people being kind to each other, sharing ideas and having fun with Python.